 Sometimes, it really helps to have a clear idea of fictional characters’ backstories – significant events that have happened in their past – as this might affect their actions during the narrative.

-The traumatic experiences of a certain boy wizard during the early years of his life spring to mind at this stage.
 Once again, the trick with this aspect of character descriptions is to make the details of the backstory interesting and relevant, and only refer to them if necessary.

 Putting your main character into action

 When your pupils have clear descriptions of their main characters, they need to put them to work in their stories.
 The crucial thing here is how they do it.
-Urge your pupils to follow the mantra of ‘show not tell’.
+Urge your pupils to follow the mantra of ‘show, not tell’.

-‘Show not tell’ means letting the actual characters demonstrate their particular traits through their words, their actions and their reactions to the events of the story.
 Occasionally, especially when you introduce characters, you might want to describe their appearance.
 Most of the time, however, you want to reveal character traits through words and deeds; that’s how you create truly believable fiction characters.

-If you want to have good examples of what this means in practice, take a look at our Show-Not-Tell writing posters.
 These take a selection of emotions and show pupils how they could put these into actions, like writing “The door loudly slammed behind her,” instead of “She was very angry,” for example.

 We hope this has successfully put some meat on the bones of brilliant character description.
 Now it’s down to you to help your pupils bring their creations to life, with an amazing story idea…